isnoend2001

 Dim FileName As String

-FileName = GetPathToCboItem(cboBids.T ext) & "\Bids.dat"
+FileName = GetPathToCboItem(cboBids.Text) & "\Bids.dat"

-mstrDirectoryToRemove = GetPathToCboItem(cboBids.T
+mstrDirectoryToRemove = GetPathToCboItem(cboBids.Text)

 Kill FileName